Thor-DraperJr/SupplementalResources/Assets/02-Learning-Linux.md

 * **/usr** - This directory contains the applications installed and used by the user.
 It is also known as the “UNIX System Resources”.
 It also has its own /bin, /sbin, and /lib directory, which is different from the superuser’s /bin, /sbin, and /lib directories.
 * **/var** - This is a variable directory that contains the files and folders whose size is expected to increase with the passage of time and the system’s usage.

+### Important etc files
+* hosts: This file contains the mappings of IP addresses to host names

 ## What do the directory colors mean?
 The colours from ls are as follows: